 Attractions close to Portofino

-Another local landmark is the Abbey of Saint Fruttuoso, on the coast south of Portofino and best known for the large statue of Christ underwater just off the coast, placed to protect sailors from harm.
+One local landmark close to here is the Abbey of Saint Fruttuoso, on the coast south of Portofino and best known for the large statue of Christ underwater just off the coast, placed to protect sailors from harm.
 San Fruttuoso can not be accessed by road so prepare yourself for an invigorating walk along the cliffs from Camogli or Portofino (or a scenic boat trip from Camogli if you prefer)!